samdev0x/Twitter-ai-bot/readme.md

 - 🕓 Posts every 30 minutes (or your preferred interval)
 - 🔥 Adjustable prompt temperature for tweet creativity
 - 🗃️ Logs all tweets locally in a `.txt` file
-- 🔁 Retry logic with backoff and emoji removal
+- 🔁 Robust tweet generation with retry logic and backoff, plus emoji removal for clean logging
 - 📊 Optional hashtags/cashtags injection for virality

 ---